The map

 AI memory landscape FAQ

 Yes.
-Self-hosted MCP servers like Mem0 OpenMemory and SuperMemory give you full ownership, but you host, scale, and maintain them.
-Mnemoverse is a managed memory API that keeps the cross-tool reach — one key across many MCP-aware tools — while running the infrastructure for you, so there is no server to operate.
+Self-hosted options like Mem0 OpenMemory give you full ownership, and SuperMemory's local mode also runs on your machine (a closed-engine prebuilt binary).
+Either way, you host, scale, and maintain them.
+Mnemoverse is a managed memory API that keeps the cross-tool reach (one key across many MCP-aware tools) while running the infrastructure for you, so there is no server to operate.
 Cloudflare Agent Memory and AWS Bedrock AgentCore Memory are also managed, but their memory lives inside their own cloud rather than across your tools.

-Self-hosted open-source options — Mem0 OpenMemory MCP and SuperMemory (MIT) — are not tied to a single cloud because you choose where to run them.
+Self-hosted options, Mem0 OpenMemory MCP and SuperMemory's local binary, are not tied to a single cloud because you choose where to run them.
 Among managed options, platform-bound services like Cloudflare Agent Memory and AWS Bedrock AgentCore Memory keep memory inside their own runtime.
 Mnemoverse is the managed, cross-tool option built to stay cloud-neutral: reachable from many tools behind one key without being locked to a single cloud or framework.

 One memory.
 Every AI tool.

 Cross-tool reach without a server to run.
-Try the free tier — 1,000 queries a day, 10,000 memories, no credit card.
+Try the free tier: 1,000 queries a day, 10,000 memories, no credit card.